-The stamp tax on Banks' loans is applicable on the Egyptian banks and the branches of foreign banks in Egypt with the exception to the non-resident Banks.
-The stamp tax is at the rate of 4 per thousand (i.e. 0.4%) annually, and is applied on the beginning balance of each quarter during the year, in addition to the amount of utilization (the amount of utilization from the credit facilities balance granted by banks during each quarter.
-It is notable that such stamp tax is due to within 7 days following the end of each quarter during the year.
+The stamp tax on Banks' loans is applicable on the Egyptian banks and the branches of foreign banks in Egypt with the exception to the non-resident banks.
+The stamp tax is imposed at the rate of 4 per thousand (i.e. 0.4%) annually, and is applied on the beginning balance of each quarter during the year, in addition to the amount of utilization (the amount of utilization from the credit facilities balance granted by banks during each quarter).
+It is worth noting that such stamp tax is due within 7 days following the end of each quarter during the year.

-Stamp tax on sale / purchase of securities
+Stamp tax on sale/purchase of securities

-The stamp tax is applied on the total proceeds realized from buying or selling any kind of securities regardless they are Egyptian or foreign, listed or non-listed and without deducting any costs (i.e. value of the transaction).
+The stamp tax is applied on the total proceeds realized from selling any kind of securities regardless they are Egyptian or foreign, listed or non-listed and without deducting any costs (i.e. value of the transaction).

 There are very limited exemptions provided in the stamp tax law.

-In such case, the buyer and seller each should apply the stamp duty on the total proceeds based on the following rates:
+In such case, the buyer and seller each should apply the stamp duty on the total proceeds based on the following rates (for the sale transaction less than 33%):

-- In case of non-resident buyer/seller, 0.125% - In case of resident buyer/seller, 0.05%
+- In case of non-resident buyer/seller (listed or unlisted shares on the EGX), 0.125% - In case of resident buyer/seller (unlisted shares) 0.05%, while listed shares are exempt from stamp tax.

-However, if the sale transaction exceeds 33%, then such transaction would be considered as acquisition transaction, thus should be subject to 0.3% stamp tax.
+However, if the sale transaction exceeds 33%, then such transaction would be considered as an acquisition transaction, thus should be subject to 0.3% stamp tax.